WasutornSanamchai/Ionic-Project---Wireless-and-Mobile-Computing/README.md

 It cannot be used for commercial purposes.

 Developed by The 3rd Year ICT Students:
-Mr. Nutpapon Limsupavanich ID: 5788217
+ขMr.
+Nutpapon Limsupavanich ID: 5788217
 Mr. Wasutorn Sanamchai ID: 5788243
 Miss.
 Wipawee Likhitaporn ID: 5788305
 Miss.
 Supatjana Leardarpajit ID: 5788319